amper5and/node-google-voice/readme.md

 ## Schedule calls and SMS's

+### The schedule
 Calls and SMSs can be scheduled to take place in the future.
 The GV.Client instance contains a `schedule` object that is populated with event details when events are scheduled successfully.
-After the events execute (i.e a call is made or an SMS is sent), that event wil be removed from the schedule object.
+After the events execute (i.e a call is made or an SMS is sent), that event will be removed from the schedule object.
-The key of each event in the schedule object is the ISO String representation of the Date of the event.
+The key of each event in the schedule object is the ISO String representation of the Date of the event (using `Date.toISOString()`).
 So, for the example events below, set to take place on 12/25/2011 at 8:00 AM, the `schedule` Object will contain an object with the name `2011-12-25T13:00:00.000Z`:

 `voiceClient.schedule['2011-12-25T13:00:00.000Z']` will contain at least the following properties: